jackwilsdon/original-github-navigation-bar-color/README.md

 ## Installing

-You can install this extension by downloading the latest `crx` release from [here](https://github.com/jackwilsdon/original-github-navigation-bar-color/releases) and then dragging it onto the Chrome "Extensions" page.
+You can install this extension by downloading the latest release from [here](https://github.com/jackwilsdon/original-github-navigation-bar-color/releases/latest) and then dragging it onto the Chrome "Extensions" page.